 Do you ever miss America?

 I don’t miss it as much as I thought I would.
 I do miss my family and friends miserably!
 I also miss little things.
-Just tonight I was telling my roommate about Olive Garden breadsticks!
-But this was also over fresh black bean soup we’d just made & homemade papaya & coconut paste with fresh cheese from Minas for dessert... so I guess there’s a balance amongst the little things?
+Just tonight I was telling my roommate about Olive Garden bread sticks!
+But we were having that conversations while we ate fresh black bean soup we’d just made with homemade papaya and coconut paste with fresh cheese for dessert.
+I guess there’s a balance among the little things?

 What advice would you give to someone else who feels out of place where they live?

-Any questions for Pollyanna?
+Any questions for Polyana?
 Have any of you ever considered permanently relocating to another country?